The Founder of StockX on Living the Sneaker Economy | Wealthsimple

 The cool thing is going into schools and seeing how teachers are using StockX to teach kids about economics, supply and demand, and the stock market.
 We have a guy on our board who became interested in this industry by buying and selling sneakers with his kid.
 I remember getting an email from a guy who was so relieved his son was selling sneakers instead of drugs.
 Lots of kids are learning a lot about business by using this thing.

 Honestly, the only thing I spend my money on that I shouldn’t is sneakers and clothes.
-Like when I was growing up, we have one of the smaller houses in one of the nicer neighbourhoods.
+Like when I was growing up, we have one of the smaller houses in one of the nicer neighborhoods.
 We don’t have extravagant cars or anything like that.
 My wife is somewhat of a minimalist; she would love it if we had nothing.
 I guess the majority of the money we spend is on babysitters and dinners and things like that.
 I want to use money to make our lives easier — especially my wife’s because I’m working and on the road a lot.
+Sometimes I think, do people hire butlers anymore?
 Sometimes I think, do people hire butlers anymore?
 Someone to live with you and help take care of things?
 Like, I kind of want Geoffrey from Fresh Prince of Bel Air, you know?
 That guy was awesome.

 As told to Brett Martin exclusively for Wealthsimple; transcript edited and condensed for clarity.
 Illustration by Jenny Mörtsell.